RaineyMisty/katsuo-ropebound/README.md

 ## Advanced topic Multiplayer:
 main implementation: multiplayer should be a client server model

+server should have the same codebase which would be running/ simmulating the game.

+information that will be sent should be player positions, and getting that information flowing for communication between the clients and the server.
+The server should communicate with client to give other player position and be able to display on the screens where the other player has been moved.

+Lag compensation: will be nessicary with a possible 100ms for client to compute values as true.
 ## midterm goal:

 AI - AI can do inputs